ethz-asl/rotors_simulator/README.md

 Basic Usage
 -----------

-Launch the simulator with a Firefly model.
+Launch the simulator with a hex-rotor helicopter model, in our case, the AscTec FireFly.

 ```
 roslaunch mav_gazebo firefly_empty_world.launch
 ```